jamesthesnake/PumasDocs.jl/docs/src/index.md

 developing, simulating, fitting, and analyzing pharmaceutical models.
-The purpose of this framework is to bring efficient implementations of all aspects of pharmaceutical modeling under one cohesive package. **While Pumas is still in beta**, the package currently includes:
+The purpose of this framework is to bring efficient implementations of all aspects of pharmaceutical modeling under one cohesive package. **While Pumas is still in alpha**, the package currently includes:

 - Specification of Nonlinear Mixed Effects (NLME) Models
 - Automatic parallelization of NLME simulations